Everything You Need To Know About the Underworld in Greek Mythology

 The Underworld in Greek mythology had an appearance of pitch black or sunless realm.
 Many versions of the myth stated that the underworld laid beneath the earth, hence its dark appearance.

-It is unclear how the brothers decided to split the cosmos amongst themselves.
-According to some myths, the brothers drew straws.
+It is unclear how the brothers decided to split the cosmos among themselves.
+According to some myths, the brothers drew straws, and Hades ended up drawing the Underworld realm.
 Other ancient Greek myths claim that Hades was in fact tricked by Zeus and Poseidon into choosing the Underworld.
 Regardless, Hades, the oldest of the three brothers, ended up becoming the lord of the Underworld.
 Zeus and Poseidon became lords of the sky and the sea respectively.

 Over the centuries, the Underworld picked up a bad reputation because of it association with death.
-However, upon critical look the place was far from being a gloomy place full of torment.
+However, upon critical look, the place was far from being a gloomy place full of torment.
 The ancient Greeks believed that the Underworld possessed the largest amount of valuable riches in comparison to the two other realms – sky and oceans.
-For example, Hades’ palaces in the Underworld were far more spectacular than the ones on Mount Olympus (the heavenly abode of the Olympians).
+For example, some myths noted that Hades’ palaces in the Underworld were far more spectacular than the ones on Mount Olympus (the heavenly abode of the Olympians).

 - Most Powerful Ancient Greek Gods and Goddesses

 - Ancient Greek God Dionysus: Meaning and Symbols

 - Greek God Apollo’s Love Life and Interests

 Was the Underworld hell?

 In the eyes of the ancient Greeks, the Underworld was not the equivalent of hell in Judo-Christianity.
 It was neither a heaven-like place.
 It was more or less like a blend between hell and heaven.